Faithfultennyson-ESEGAMES/TicTac-Toe_Game/matchmaking-server/README.md

 # Matchmaking Server for ESEGAMES

-This Node.js application serves as the central matchmaking service for the ESEGAMES platform.
-Its primary role is to queue players, form matches, and coordinate with the `game-server` to create game sessions.
+This Node.js application is the central matchmaking service for the ESEGAMES platform.
+It manages a player queue, forms matches, and communicates with the `game-server` to create game sessions.
 It maintains a simple state of the player queue and active games using a local JSON file (`db.json`).

 ## High-Level Workflow

-The matchmaking process follows a specific sequence of events:

-1.  **Client Connection**: A player's client application connects to this server via Socket.IO.
+1.  **Client Connection**: A player connects to this server via Socket.IO.
-2.  **Match Request**: The client emits a `request-match` event containing the `playerId` and `playerName`.
-The server subscribes the client to a private, `playerId`-based channel.
+2.  **Match Request**: The client emits a `request-match` event with their `playerId` and `playerName`.
-3.  **Queuing**: The server adds the player to a queue.
-If the player is already in an active game, the server simply sends them the existing game information again.
+3.  **Queuing**: The player is added to a queue.
+If two players are present, a match is formed.
-4.  **Match Formation**: When two players are in the queue, the server pairs them and removes them from the queue.
-5.  **Session Creation**: The server sends an authorized, server-to-server HTTP request to the `game-server`'s `/start` endpoint to create a new game session.
-This request is retried on failure.
+4.  **Session Creation**: The server sends a signed, server-to-server `POST` request to the `game-server`'s `/start` endpoint.
-6.  **Receive Game Details**: The `game-server` responds with a unique `sessionId` and a `join_url` for the newly created game.
-The matchmaking server verifies this response using a shared HMAC secret.
+5.  **Receive Game Details**: The `game-server` responds with a `sessionId` and a `joinUrl`.
+This response is verified using a shared HMAC secret.
-7.  **Notify Players of Match**: The matchmaking server emits a `match-found` event to both matched players via their private channels, providing the `join_url`.
+6.  **Notify Players**: The server emits a `match-found` event to both players, providing the `sessionId` and `joinUrl`.
+7.  **Client Redirect**: The clients construct the final game URL using the received data and redirect the players to the game client.
-8.  **Session Closure**: After the game ends on the `game-server`, the `game-server` sends a `POST /session-closed` webhook back to this matchmaking server.
+8.  **Session Closure**: After the game ends, the `game-server` sends a `POST /session-closed` webhook back to this server.
-9.  **State Cleanup & Final Notification**: The matchmaking server validates the webhook's HMAC signature.
-It removes the players from the `active_games` list and, critically, emits a `session-ended` event to both players' clients to inform them they are free to start a new match.
+9.  **State Cleanup**: This server validates the webhook, removes the players from the active games list, and emits a `session-ended` event to notify the clients they can play again.

 ---

 ## Getting Started

-Follow these instructions to set up and run the matchmaking server locally.

-### Prerequisites

-*   [Node.js](https://nodejs.org/) (v16 or later recommended)
-*   npm (comes bundled with Node.js)

 ### 1. Installation